- 1. Travel Back in Time at Intramuros

 Filipino's love to party!
 With their passion for singing and dancing coupled with excellent humor, you're bound to encounter some exciting and enjoyable events when visiting Manila's hot nightspots.

 There are various places throughout Manila, Makati, and Quezon City, where you can encounter all types of bars and restaurants to eat, drink, and chill.
 Naturally, it's based on whether you want something lowkey or a full-on club scene.
 Here are some locations you should visit:

 Photo by Kartel Rooftop Bar

 This is Makati's famous nightlife district, with a wide variety of beautiful hotels and bars to let individuals unwind from stress.
 Visiting this area is one of the fun activities in Makati.

 BGC is a region renowned for its high-quality lounges and cocktail clubs.
 Whether you spend the evening in one of the super bars in the area or want to rest on a hard day at a job, you will undoubtedly discover one that suits your plan.

 Photo by Taggo Bar

 This is a famous place for amusement.
 There are many fine establishments and cafes along these two paths.
 The nighttime recreation of customers is guaranteed by the discotheques, karaoke joints, and comedy clubs.

-One of the best things to do in Manila is to have a gastronomic adventure, what better way to than trying some food trips!
+One of the best things to do in Manila is to have a gastronomic adventure, what better way to than going on food trips!
 Try street food such as the infamous embryo of the shell or cooked duck.

 There are also fish balls, kwek-kwek, kikiam, taho, and sorbetes that are generally marketed in tiny shops.

 Try Halo-halo, a Filipino famous dessert of rasped cake and evaporated milk, with several components for a delicious snack.
 Aside from Binondo, you can have a local food trip here:

 Several local restaurants started on this 2.2-kilometer road as hole-in-the-wall food places before becoming increasingly popular due to locals loving the vibrant and trendy atmosphere.